 Thoughts of marriage: gone.
 She was feeling so blessed I doubt she even remembered that she was to be married in a short time.

 But Joseph remembered.

 Imagine his shock when he found out his virgin wife-to-be was pregnant!
 How could that be?
 He hadn’t touched her.
 That must mean some other man did.
 Joseph had to learn that:

 Paternity is a big deal now.
 It was an even bigger deal then.
 Joseph made plans to “secretly put away” his young bride (Matthew 1:19).

 But God had other plans.
 The angel appeared and told Joseph the full details.
-He learnt how honored he was - he was the man chosen to mentor the Son of God.
+He learned how honored he was – he was the man chosen to mentor the Son of God.
 He accepted the responsibility and his ready-made family.